anasayubi/movieRepo/README.md

 1) Frontend will run on port 9006
 2) Backend will run on port 9000

-To run the project run the following commands on your linux terminal:
+To run the project run the following commands on your linux terminal (make sure that your MongoDB is running beforehand):
 1) git clone https://github.com/anasayubi/movieRepo
 2) cd movieRepo/backend
 3) npm install